linghong/smartchat/README.md

 SmartChat is a state-of-the-art chatbot platform developed using [Next.js](https://nextjs.org/) and TypeScript.
 It offers users the ability to upload PDF documents, which are then segmented and stored within the Pinecone vector database.
 When users pose questions to the chatbot, if their inquiries relate to the uploaded data, the chatbot fetches and references relevant sections from the stored PDF data to provide precise answers.

 ## Features
+### Chatbot Using Various AI Models
+This AI chat platform can allow you to select from various OpenAI LLM models, and then forward user messages to OpenAI to generate responses.

+The platform can also relay messages to a remote backend (refer to the SmartChat-fastAPI repository), which, once configured, can run open-source AI models.

 ### PDF Upload:
 Users have the ability to upload documents in PDF format, with options to customize how their data is processed to suit their preferences.